 In the Democratic People’s Republic of Korea, Handicap International assists the Korean Federation for the Protection of the Disabled (KFPD) to advance the equal opportunities, rights and involvement of people with disabilities as active citizens in their own country.
-The organization has been active in the country since 2001 and has ten staff members working on its projects.
+The organization has been active in the country since 2001 and has 12 national staff members and two expatriates working on its projects.

 In 2005, the Korean government announced that the country no longer needed international aid.
 When most humanitarian operators left the country, Handicap International was among six organizations authorized to remain active.

 Handicap International has been working with the Korean Federation for the Protection of the Disabled (KFPD) in the Democratic People’s Republic of Korea, supporting the Hamhung Orthopedic Factory and collaborating in the field of sensory disability.
 After ten years of partnership, Handicap International now places a greater emphasis on institutional support for KFPD, and has gradually reduced its direct involvement with projects.

 - Support for Korean Federation for the Protection of the Disabled, and disabled people's organizations

 - Inclusive education: Improving education through adapted teaching